-These FAQs give information about paying pensions from UK registered pension schemes to individuals who are living outside the UK, either at the time the pension comes into payment or when they later move abroad.
-Reference to pensions in the FAQs includes payments of secured pensions (both lifetime annuities and scheme pensions), income from drawdown arrangements and taxable lump sums, as the same issues will apply to each with regard to payment options and taxation.
+This article gives information about paying pensions from UK registered pension schemes to individuals who are living outside the UK, either at the time the pension comes into payment or when they later move abroad.
+Reference to pensions in this article include payments of secured pensions (both lifetime annuities and scheme pensions), income from drawdown arrangements and taxable lump sums, as the same issues will apply to each with regard to payment options and taxation.

 How benefits are paid to an individual living abroad will depend on the scheme rules and/or provider.
 The following options may be available: